oreqizer/oreqizer/content/the-math-of-fitness/index.md

    = ~30%
 ```

 Suddenly our perceived exertion drops from RPE 9 to RPE 3.
-Research shows that
-lower RPE tasks are easier to recover from acutely[^13], as well as causing less
-fatigue accumulation[^14].
-By living in lower RPEs, you are literally making
-your life easier!

 You may wonder, how do we go about lowering our RPE, if we actually need to
 carry all the heavy groceries?
 Well, simply by **increasing our work capacity**!